The profile of chiral skyrmions of small radius

 \subsection{Magnetization vector}

-We assume a thin film of a ferromagnetic material lying on the $xy$-plane.
+We assume a ferromagnetic material as a two-dimensional system lying on the $xy$-plane.
 The micromagnetic structure is described via the magnetization vector $\magn=\magn(x,y)$ with a fixed magnitude normalized to unity, $\bm{m}^2=1$.
-We will assume a ferromagnet with exchange interaction, a Dzyaloshinskii-Moriya interaction (DMI), and an anisotropy of the easy-axis type perpendicular to the film, governed by the normalized energy
+We will assume a ferromagnet with exchange interaction, a Dzyaloshinskii-Moriya (DM) interaction, and an anisotropy of the easy-axis type perpendicular to the film, governed by the normalized energy

-with summation over repeated indices $\mu=1,2$ and $\ex,\ey,\ez$ are the unit vectors for the magnetization in the respective directions.
-Static magnetization fields are local minimizers of $E_{\epsilon}$ satisfying the normalized Landau-Lifshitz equation
+where summation over repeated indices $\mu=1,2$ is implied and $\ex,\ey,\ez$ are the unit vectors for the magnetization in the respective directions.
+Static magnetization fields are local minimizers of $E_{\dmscaled}$ satisfying the normalized Landau-Lifshitz equation

 where the effective field